inasafe/inasafe-doc/docs/source/user-docs/function_docs/minimum_needs.rst

    Minimum Needs Tool

-To use this tool effectively:

-Load a polygon layer in QGIS.
-Typically the layer will represent administrative districts where people have gone to an evacuation center.
-Ensure that the layer has an INTEGER attribute for the number of displaced people associated with each feature.
+In the dialog that appears, choose the QGIS layer that contains the administrative boundaries and then select the attribute in that layer that represents the number of displaced people.

-Use the pick lists below to select the layer and the population field and then press :guilabel:`OK`.
+When you are ready, press the :guilabel:`OK` button on the dialog.

-A new layer will be added to QGIS after the calculation is complete.
-The layer will contain the minimum needs per district/administrative boundary.
+After the analysis is completed, new keywords will be associated with the layer that indicate the needs according to the formulas defined above.